-Hokkien Mee is thick bee hoon with a gravy.
+Hokkien Mee is a thick bee hoon with gravy.
 It is fried until the gravy becomes greyish brown.
-It might look far off from the usual plates, but Hokkien Mee lovers adore the taste.
+It might look far from the usual plates, but Hokkien Mee lovers adore the taste.

 One of the best tips on what to eat in Redhill is the carrot cake.
 Zhong Ji is the best hawker place for this.
 You can’t miss how it brings justice to the dish.

 Black Carrot Cake is a top-selling meal in Zhong Ji.
 It has a sinful yet satisfying taste.
 The radish is in slightly larger chunks, and the same goes for the pieces of fried eggs.
 Fortunately, the black sauce coats each piece evenly.
-It brings the yummy flavour in every bite.
+It brings a yummy flavour to every bite.

 Also, there is a strong wok hei that balances everything else.
 Finally, add a nice kick to the dish by mixing in sambal belachan.